mattermost/docs/source/help/getting-started/organizing.rst

 3) Header links

-When meeting remotely, add persistent links to your video or audio conferencing solution, like Zoom, Google Hangouts, or BlueJeans in the `channel header <https://docs.mattermost.com/help/settings/channel-settings.html#channel-header>`_.
+When meeting remotely, add persistent links to your video or audio conferencing solution, like Zoom, Google Hangouts or BlueJeans in the `channel header <https://docs.mattermost.com/help/settings/channel-settings.html#channel-header>`_.

 When it's time to meet, your team can click the conference link to connect.